jj1256kidu/ai-job-change-tracker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Disclaimer

-- LinkedIn for providing public profile data
-- Google Search for enabling data discovery
-- The open-source community for the tools and libraries used in this project
+This tool is for educational purposes only.
+Please respect LinkedIn's terms of service and rate limits when using this application.